The Single Crochet Stitch Tutorial

 finished single crochet dishcloth pattern

-Make a slip knot and Chain 25 stitches.
-Insert hook in second chain from hook and make single crochet stitches in each of the the chains across the row.
+Make a slip knot, then chain 25 stitches.
+Insert the hook into the second chain from the hook and make a single crochet stitch in each chain across the row.
 Chain one and turn.

-Continue to make single crochet stitch in each sc across the row.
+Continue to make a single crochet stitch in each sc across the row.
 Chain one and turn.

-Continue in this pattern until you have reached your desired size or until you reach 6.5 inches (17 cm).
+Continue in this pattern until you reach your desired size or 6.5 inches (17 cm).

-Don’t forget to count your stitches on each row.
-You should have 24.
-If you have more, than you’ve picked up a stitch somewhere, probably by trying to single crochet in the first stitch instead of the second stitch in the row, or possibly adding one at the end of the row.
+If you have more than you’ve picked up a stitch somewhere, probably by trying to single crochet in the first stitch instead of the second stitch in the row, or possibly adding one at the end of the row.
 Less than 24 stitches means that you missed a place to add a sc.

 Fasten off.
 Weave in ends.